steinbergmedia/vst3sdk/README.md

 </pre>

 ### Adding VST2 version
+The VST2 SDK is not part anymore of the VST3 SDK, you have to use an older version of the SDK and copy the VST2_SDK folder into the VST_SDK folder.
 In order to build a VST2 version of the Plug-in and a VST3 at the same time, you need to copy the VST2 folder into the VST3 folder, simply run the following commands:
 - for macOS:
 <pre>